 We process your personal data for the legitimate interest for PwC to recruit appropriate staff for the vacant positions.

 At the end of the recruitment procedure, we will - before the signing of your contract - process your data concerning your certificate of good conduct on the legal ground of article 8, §2, 2°, b) of the Belgian Act of 18 September 2017.

 If you are recruited and become a PwC employee, your data will be retained for 2 years after the end of your working relationship with PwC.

 Data pertaining to applicants who were invited for an interview during the course of a given selection and recruitment procedure will be kept at least until the closing of the selection and recruitment procedure and for a maximum of 2 years thereafter.

 Data related to applicants not invited for an interview will remain in the PwC Belgium’s recruitment database for a period of maximum 2 years.
 Data will be automatically removed at the end of this period.

-Data in Workday is stored for 2 years.
+Data in Workday is stored for 2 years (if not hired) and 7 years after the end of your employment contract (for hired applicants).
 At the end of this period, data will be automatically destroyed.

 Individuals have certain rights over their personal data, and data controllers are responsible for fulfilling these rights.
 Below, we include further information about the rights that individuals have and how they can exercise them.